utl::stre

 Other utils

-Repeats given character or string a given number of times and returns as a string.
+Repeats given character or string a given number of times and returns the resulting string.

 std::string escape_control_chars(std::string_view str);